 Maybe that’s why Saturday’s race came together the way that it did?
 Maybe there was a little bit of magic along with all the hard work?

-This training cycle started back in January, after building a solid base for two months I started in on speed workouts.
-My legs were coming back, my speed was coming back, my volume was building.
-And I was feeling strong, stronger than I ever have before as I mastered pull-ups, deadlifted and squatted during regular lifting sessions (something I haven’t really done consistently in the past).
+This training cycle started back in January.
+After building a solid base for two months, I started in on speed workouts.
+My legs were coming back, my speed was coming back, my volume was building and I was feeling strong.
+Stronger than I ever had before as I mastered pull-ups, deadlifted and squatted during regular lifting sessions (something I haven’t really done consistently in the past).

 All the training I’ve planned out for myself has been half-marathon focused.
 Weekends filled with half marathon goal-paced runs, with a few snowshoe races peppered in–most of which were cancelled due to lack of snow.